wichtounet/budgetwarrior/README.rst

 =======

 If there is some interest on using it on Windows, it should not take too much work to port it to Windows.
-Just le met me know (or make a Pull Request with the changes ;) ). .
+Just let me know (or make a Pull Request with the changes ;) ). .

 Usage